sekoyo/react-image-crop/README.md

 }
 ```

 `unit` is optional and defaults to pixels `px`.
 It can also be percent `pc`.
-In the above example we make a crop that is 50% of the renderer image size.
+In the above example we make a crop that is 50% of the rendered image size.
+Since the values are a percentage of the image, it will only be a square if the image is also a square.

 #### minWidth (optional)